fanout/js-grip/examples/nodejs/http-stream/README.md

 If successful, then the handler goes on to set up a GRIP instruction.
-This instruction asks the GRIP proxy to hold the current connection open as a streaming connection, listening to the channel named `'test'`.
+This instruction asks the GRIP proxy to hold the current connection open as a streaming connection, listening on the channel named `'test'`.

 ```javascript
 const gripInstruct = new GripInstruct('test');